Halloween in New York City

 What Officials Have to Say

 Before we get to the fun part about what we can do this year to celebrate Halloween, let’s get on the same page about what won’t fly for Halloween 2020.
-The CDC says that traditional trick-or-treating, large costume parties, hay rides and haunted houses are a no go.
-These activities are all classified as high-risk activities, and if we want to go all out for Halloween 2021 then we need to be cautious.
-However, Governor Cuomo said he will not ban trick-or-treating this year, so it is technically allowed, but use your judgment about what’s safe for your family.
+The CDC says that traditional trick-or-treating, large costume parties, crowded hay rides and haunted houses are not advised.
+These activities are all classified as high-risk activities by the CDC.

 How to Make Halloween 2020 Fun